rust-lang-deprecated/failure/book/src/derive-fail.md

 }
 ```

-All `Fail`ures need to implement `Display`, so we have added an impl of
+All failures need to implement `Display`, so we have added an impl of
 Display.
 However, implementing `Display` is much more boilerplate than
 implementing `Fail` - this is why we support deriving `Display` for you.